unbmattzhao/A_Password_Generator/README.md

 # Application Description
 This is a random password genarator created by Matt Zhao with JavaScript.
-Users are allowed to choose password length, what characters to include or not to include.
+Users are allowed to choose password length, what characters are to included or not to be included.

 # Link